Knowledge base

 3. Check or select the email address concerned in the dropdown menu of the left sidebar.

-4. Click on Out-of-office reply:
+4. Click on Responder:

-Activate the out-of-office reply from the Infomaniak Manager
+Activate the responder from the Infomaniak Manager

 To activate the out-of-office message from the Manager: